Our Boatwright / Boatright Family Genealogy

 The Original Boatwright?

 A man from Normandy and his family had lived in a part of the area around Caen, France, which is just a stone's throw from Bayeux, for many generations.
-Bayeux was the launching point for the Norman Conquest of England in 1066 by William, Duke of Normandy also known as the Conquerer.
+Bayeux was the launching point for the Norman Conquest of England in 1066 by William, Duke of Normandy also known as the Conqueror.
 The man told of an ancient ruined fortress on the coast called "La forteresse de Batuvrai" (literally, the keep of the boatbuilder), located on the coast near Caen.
-When I went there, I was a little surprised to actually find an ancient ruin of some kind still there.
+When I went there, I was a little surprised to find an ancient ruin of some kind still there.
 Later I discovered from a few of the residents in the area that it had been said that it was the keep of the royal shipwright to William himself.

-If you travel to Bayeux and look at the famous tapestry, you can actually see the shipwrights constructing the longships that took William and his army across the English Channel.
+If you travel to Bayeux and look at the famous tapestry, you can actually see the shipwrights constructing the long ships that took William and his army across the English Channel.
 In the famous Doomsday Book written soon after the conquest, there is mentioned lands given to William's most faithful vassals and servants.
 Among them a shipwright ("Batuvrai").

 Source: Michael Boatwright, who lived in France for 3 years and met the man from Normandy who related the story of the Boatwrights.